wlia-code/ServeShop/README.md

 - [Cloudinary](https://cloudinary.com/) for media management.
 - [FACEBOOK](https://www.facebook.com/) for WEB MARKETING.

-These tools collectively enhance the efficiency, reliability, and scalability of the Motel Meo project.
+These tools collectively enhance the efficiency, reliability, and scalability of the GN-Shop project.

 [Back to Top](#Table-of-Contents)